Get Organized: Create a folder in which you keep any grant-related materials that are not saved within the online grant system.

 Document Expenditures: You must provide documentation for grant funds and the match (if required), so keep up with check or invoice numbers and the date each check or invoice was written.

 Don’t Procrastinate: Mark your calendar with deadlines such as when Revised Budget forms, grant contracts, and closeout documents are due.
 Sign and return your grant contract immediately.
 Submit Request for Funds forms on a timely basis.
-Be prepared to closeout the grant no later than 30 days after the project ends.
+Be prepared to closeout the grant no later than 30 days after the project ends or by June 15, whichever comes first.

 An organization of color is defined as an organization whose board composition is 50% or more people of color.